petuum/tuun/docs/nni.rst

 Overview
 ***************

-Like the default tuners provided in NNI, Tuun is a tuner for efficient Bayesian hyperparameter optimization via uncertainty modeling and can be easily adapted to the NNI environment.
+Similar to the default tuners provided in NNI for hyperparameter tuning through maximizing/minimizig a training objective, Tuun is a tuner that implements efficient Bayesian hyperparameter optimization via uncertainty modeling and can be easily adapted to the NNI environment.

 ***************
 Configuration
 ***************

-Tuun adopts a personalized configuration that is specified in the optional 'classArgs' field with several default arguments (e.g., 'optimization_mode') as specified in the built-in tuners/advisors in [NNI](https://nni.readthedocs.io/en/latest/Overview.html).
+Tuun adopts a personalized configuration that is specified in the optional `classArgs` field with several default arguments (e.g., 'optimization_mode') as specified in the built-in tuners/advisors in [NNI](https://nni.readthedocs.io/en/latest/Overview.html).
 Here is a working example of how configuration is set for one hyperparameter (e.g., learning rate in a range beween 1e-5 and 5e-4) in the config file of NNI, which uses Tuun to optimize a function via Bayesian optimization with a Gaussian process (GP) model.
 Note that the only changes are all about the tuner section in the config file.

 .. code-block:: yaml